Pixelators4014/4014-docs/docs/fabrication/milling_fluid.md

+# Milling Fluid
-# Cutting Fluids Recommended for Turning and Milling Operations
+## Cutting Fluids Recommended for Turning and Milling Operations

 | Material to be Cut                | Turning                                              | Milling                           |
 | --------------------------------- | ---------------------------------------------------- | --------------------------------- |